seddon-software/cpp/README.txt

     code .

-You can email me on:	seddon_software@btinternet.com
+You can email me on:
+    seddon_software@btinternet.com

-If you are running on your own Ubuntu machine:
+If you are running on your own Ubuntu machine and want to instal gcc10 or gcc11:

 To install gcc10 and g++10 on Ubuntu:
     sudo apt update